The Money Saving Tips

 And then, l-i-v-e off that.

-2: STOP PLEASING PEOPLE (FOR NOW)
+2: STOP PLEASING OTHERS

-But some people may think you’re trying to avoid them, or simply won’t understand you’re trying to save money (not without you saying!).
+But some people may think you’re trying to avoid them, or simply won’t understand that you’re trying to save money (not without you saying!).

 Let’s say a friend wants to go for dinner.
 A nice place in town.